iKarTehFox/gnome-presentation-mode/README.md

 ## Installation instructions:

-Clone this repository and copy the entire `gnome-pres-mode-panel@iKarTehFox` folder to the `~/.local/share/gnome-shell/extensions/` directory.
+Clone this repository and copy the entire `pres-mode-panel@iKarTehFox` folder to the `~/.local/share/gnome-shell/extensions/` directory.

 Use this handy command if you want:
 `cp -r gnome-pres-mode-panel@iKarTehFox ~/.local/share/gnome-shell/extensions/`